nisargjhaveri/clstk/docs/index.rst

-.. summarizer documentation master file, created by sphinx-quickstart on Sun May 27 09:08:29 2018.
+.. clstk documentation master file, created by sphinx-quickstart on Sun May 27 09:08:29 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to summarizer's documentation!
+Welcome to clstk's documentation!
 ======================================

 .. toctree::